rtm-se/ai-commit-message/README.md

 - 14 - support auto git diff context for smaller changes to give llm more lines to process
 - 15 - improve visibility on progress for creating commit message
 - 16 - custom prefix or use prefix from previous message
-- 17 - generate md doc for the diff
+- ~~17 - generate md doc for the diff~~(will be done as a plugin)
 - 18 - mixed prompt generation (choosing if you want to split files into several contexts)
 - 19 - support special diff splitters for better context
 - 20 - plugin support
+- 21 - add more remote model
+- 22 - stage only certain files